istio/istio.io/content/docs/setup/kubernetes/_index.md

 1. [Download the Istio release](/docs/setup/kubernetes/getting-started/#downloading-the-release)
 1. [Install Istio on your platform](/docs/setup/kubernetes/install)

-Refer to [Getting Started](/docs/setup/kubernetes/getting-started/) to proceed with your installation.
+To proceed with your installation, follow our [getting started guide](/docs/setup/kubernetes/getting-started/).